Spaghetti Squash Chow Mein

-- Cut the spaghetti squash in half lengthwise and scoop out the seeds and stringy middle bit.
+- Method 1 (Oven): Preheat the oven to 400° Fahrenheit (200° Celsius).
+Cut the spaghetti squash in half widthwise and scoop out the seeds and stringy middle bit.
 Rub the 1 tsp olive oil over the inside of each of the squash halves and then place them on a baking tray.
 Bake in the oven for approximately 30 minutes until the center of the squash is tender.

-- Heat 1tbsp sesame oil in a large frying pan over medium high heat.
-Add in the crushed garlic and finely chopped onion and sauté until the onion has softened.
-Add in the ginger, carrot and cabbage and continue to cook for 4 to 5 minutes unit the carrots are tender and the cabbage has wilted.**
+- Heat 1 tbsp sesame oil in a large frying pan over medium high heat.
+Add in the crushed garlic and finely chopped onion and sauté until the onion has softened (4 minutes).
+Add in the ginger, carrot and cabbage and continue to cook for 4 to 5 minutes unit the carrots are tender and the cabbage has wilted.

 - In a sauce pan combine all of the ingredients for the sauce and bring to a boil.
-Lower the heat and let is simmer for 5 minutes or so.
+Lower the heat and let is simmer for 5 minutes.